vim-scraper/vim-scraper.github.com/index.markdown

 This is a mirror of all the scripts on <a href="http://www.vim.org/scripts/">http://www.vim.org/scripts/</a>.

+**WARNING: we are not live yet!
+Do not expect stability.**
+There is still a good chance that you will have to delete and re-clone your repos without warning.

+We are close though.

 The <a href="http://github.com/vim-scripts/">GitHub page</a>
 shows the plugins that have been updated recently.